harishbommakanti/Weather-Prediction/README.md

 # Weather-Prediction
-A program to predict weather given data from the past 5 days.
-Uses time series modeling to produce a multi-step forecast for 48 hours past the current time.
+- A program to predict weather given data from the past 5 days.
+- Uses time series modeling to produce a multi-step forecast for 48 hours past the current time
+- Also plots the forecast by OpenWeather's API which should be more informed and correct.

 ![Program Screenshot](images/Weather-Prediction-sc.png)